The difference a year makes.

 LEAD Athens kicked off in June.
 Walking into a room of 34 strangers, I felt that familiar wave of imposter syndrome rise up—the voice that says, Are you sure you belong here?
 Besides Von Kidd from Foxglove Plantbar who I knew from Women Owned Athens, I didn’t know a soul.
 But by the end of that first day, the nerves began to soften.
 Friendships began to form.

-At our retreat in July, I had a breakthrough: If I wait until I’m ready, I’ll never do it.
+At our retreat in July, I realized: If I wait until I’m ready, I’ll never do it.
 That weekend was full of laughter, tears, and powerful conversations.
 We shared the best and hardest moments of our lives.
 Strangers became trusted confidants.
 Thank you to our Steering Committee for creating a space for that kind of magic.

 As the program continued, so did our learning.
-Monthly sessions on topics like Economic Development, Education, Arts and Culture, Healthcare, and Nonprofits—it deepened my understanding of Athens and introduced me to the passionate people who make this town that I was starting to call home so special.
+Monthly sessions on topics like Economic Development, Education, Arts and culture, Local government, Healthcare, Nonprofits—it deepened my understanding of Athens and introduced me to the passionate, hard working people who make this town that I was starting to call home so special.

 But internally, a shift was happening.
 My partner and I began to face a difficult truth: we held different visions of family.
 While I was open to exploring alternative paths to parenthood, it wasn’t a shared priority.

-Something shifted in the program.
-Slowly, the connections I made through LEAD Athens stitched me back to myself.
-I started running into classmates at nonprofit events, on the street, the dance floor, or the mini-golf course.
-Our active group chat and #LEADersInTheWild selfies told a new story: one of connection and belonging.
+But something shifted in LEAD Athens.
+Slowly, the connections I made through program stitched me back to myself.
+I started running into classmates at nonprofit events, on the street, on the dance floor, even on a mini-golf course.
+Our active group chat and #LEADersInTheWild selfies told a new story: one of connection, belonging, and joy.

 I had told my closest friends I’d stay in Athens at least until April 17th—LEAD Athens graduation day.
 Committing to that gave me space to breathe, to stop reacting and just be for a while.